 Quick Summary

-• Defining features: Lower windshield, manual soft top, double-bubble rear deck, lightweight construction
+- Defining features: Low screen, hand-operated soft top, double-bubble rear deck, lightweight construction

-• Key difference from Cabriolet: The Speedster has a lower windshield, a simpler manual top, and is lighter.
-The Cabriolet has a full-height windshield and a powered folding roof.
+- Key difference from Cabriolet: The car has a lower front screen, a simpler folding top, and is lighter.
+The Cabriolet has a full-height front glass and a powered folding roof.

 The Speedster Heritage

-The Speedster name goes back to 1954, when Porsche built the 356 Speedster as a lightweight, affordable open-top sports car for the American market.
-It became one of the most iconic Porsches ever made.
+The Speedster name goes back to 1954, when Porsche created the 356 Speedster as a lightweight, affordable open-top sports car for the American market.
+It became the most iconic Porsches, and that thing carries forward into every successor.

-When Porsche revived the Speedster name for the 911 in 1989, they kept the same philosophy: take a standard model, lower the windshield, simplify the top mechanism, remove weight, and build fewer of them.
+When Porsche revived the name for the 911 in 1989, they kept the same philosophy: take a standard model, lower the screen, simplify the roof mechanism, remove weight, and build fewer of them.
 Every 911 Speedster since has followed that formula.

 G-Body Speedster (1989)

 The first G-body 911 Speedster arrived in 1989 as a send-off for the G-body generation.
-Porsche built approximately 2,104 units in both narrow-body and Turbo-look wide-body configurations.
+Porsche produced approximately 2,104 units in both narrow-body and Turbo-look wide-body configurations.

-The windshield sits roughly 3 inches lower than the standard Cabriolet.
-The manual soft top tucks under a fiberglass double-bubble cover that defines the Speedster look.
-The engine is the same 3.2L flat-six from the Carrera, producing 217 hp.
+The front glass sits roughly 3 inches lower than the standard Cabriolet.
+The soft top tucks under a fiberglass double-bubble cover that defines the classic look.
+It uses the same 3.2L flat-six from the Carrera, producing 217 hp.

 Narrow-body cars are more common.
 Turbo-look wide-body Speedsters are rarer and more valuable.
-Both are now firmly in the collector car market.
+Both are now firmly in the collector car segment.

 993 Speedster (1995)

 The rarest 911 variant ever built is the 993 Speedster.
 Porsche produced only 2 units, both commissioned through the Porsche Exclusive department.
-They are based on the 993 Carrera with the Speedster treatment: lowered windshield, manual top, and double-bubble deck lid.
+They are based on the 993 Carrera with the Speedster treatment: lower glass, hand-operated top, and double-bubble deck lid.

 These cars almost never appear for sale.
 When they do, prices are well into seven figures.
-For most collectors, the 993 Speedster exists as something you read about but never see in person.
+For most collectors, the 993 car exists as something you read about but never see in person.

 997 Speedster (2010)

 Porsche brought the Speedster back properly with the 997 generation in 2010.
-They built 356 units, a deliberate nod to the original 356 Speedster.
+They produced 356 units, a deliberate nod to the original 356 Speedster.

 It was offered in two colors: Pure Blue (a heritage color) and white.
 Every car came with a Heritage Design package that included retro touches like Fuchs-style wheels and brown leather interior.